hjeronen/cipher-decipher/documentation/testing_document.md

 The tests are run for randomly formed ciphertexts of varying length or with increasing number of errors (error = a word that is not in the dictionary).
 The time is measured for the KeyFinder's findKey() function only, not for forming and sorting text arrays - text preprocessing times are measured separately.

 The decryption time depends largely on the amount of error words, but can still vary a lot between different texts.
 For this reason, using only one text for one test case might be very misleading.
 In the following tests, a random text is generated for each iteration.
 The time for decrypting a text is measured several times, and the median of these times is saved into an array holding the median times for all the texts - then an average is counted from the medians of all the different texts of each test case and saved in the final result array, whose contents are presented in the tables.
 The median times for all the test texts are presented in the graphs.

+For most test cases, the test is repeated for 10 different texts.
+Making generalizations would require a lot more testing, but it is very time consuming, considering that in worst case the time for decrypting a text could be up to 50-60 seconds.
+The most interesting thing that shows from these tests is how much the decryption time can vary between different texts and how the amount of error words (percentage of words in the text that are not found in the dictionary) affects the time, and I thought these repetitions would be enough to show that.

 #### Text preprocessing times
 Here are the median values for text preprocessig times in nanoseconds: